Wireless Router Problems ! How to Troubleshoot At Home

 Don’t ever place your router on top of a PC tower cabinet, that heats up.
 Overheating could be one problem causing instability.

 4: Wireless Router Problems : Reposition the Router

-If you’re getting poor Wi-Fi signal, try repositioning the router in a different elevated area in your room.
+If the Wi-Fi signal is weak, try re-positioning the router on a elevated area in your room.
 Make sure nothing is blocking the wireless signal.
-Router should not placed near large metal objects or devices that interferer’s, like microwaves and some types of cordless phones.
+Router should not placed near large metal objects or devices that interferes, like microwaves,cordless phones, blue-tooth speakers.

 5: Wireless Router Problems: Change the Wireless Channel

 If there are too many wireless routers nearby, there’s a good chance you may be facing interference from other wireless routers.
-Which are sending signals on the same wireless frequency.
-Try changing your router’s operating wireless channel to reduce this interference, improving your wireless signal.
+Try changing your router’s operating wireless channel to reduce this interference, this will improve your wireless signal.

-If you have an Android smartphone or a tablet, the Wi-Fi Analyzer app can help you Shows the Wi-Fi channels around you.
-Helps you to find a less crowded channel for your wireless router.
+If you have an Android smartphone or a tablet, the Wi-Fi Analyzer app can help you Show the Wi-Fi channels around you.
+Choose the less crowded channel for your wireless router.

 6: Wireless Router Problems :Reset Your Router to Factory Default Settings

 If there seems to be a serious problem with your routers configuration.
 Resetting your router to factory default, will bring your router to factory settings when you bought.
 Although this shouldn’t be necessary in most cases, but it’s worth a try.
 Read our detail article on how to reset a router to factory default settings.